- General Questions

 This summer 2017, we will be offering four tracks: a legislative HOUSE Track, an advanced legislative SENATE Track, an advanced PRINT MEDIA Track, and an advanced BROADCAST MEDIA Track.

-Second year students can participate in the Senate Track
+SENATE Track - Second year students participate in the Senate Track

 Where is SSI-MN held?